 The first set of results indicates that exposure to SIL increased the share of Pentecostal affiliations in municipalities where indigenous languages are spoken.
-This increase appears not to be driven by the conversion of a single religious group, but rather by a substitution effect across different religious affiliations.
-To further understand the impact of SIL's presence, I classify the Pentecostal Evangelical population by ethnic group, as defined in the Brazilian census.
+This increase appears to stem from a substitution across religious affiliations, rather than the conversion of a single group.
+To further understand the impact of SIL's presence, I classify the Pentecostal population by ethnic group, as defined in the Brazilian census.
 The results indicate that the effect of SIL's presence on Pentecostal affiliations is primarily observed among indigenous and brown populations.
-Additionally, in a heterogeneous effect analysis, I find that the effect of SIL exposure is larger in more urbanized municipalities, suggesting that SIL may influence not only the specific indigenous group but also surrounding populations.
-I obtain similar estimates when replacing the actual timing of SIL exposure with the expected SIL exposure, using linguistic similarities as a key determinant of Bible translation timing.
+Additionally, I find that the effect of SIL exposure is larger in more urbanized municipalities, suggesting that SIL may influence not only the specific indigenous group but also surrounding populations.

-I use the increase in the share of Pentecostal affiliations induced by SIL exposure to study its effect on two main voting outcomes: the vote share obtained by far-right candidates in the presidential elections and the vote share obtained by candidates associated with Evangelical churches in the federal elections.
+I use the increase in the share of Pentecostal affiliations induced by SIL exposure to study its effect on two main voting outcomes: the vote share obtained by far-right candidates in the presidential elections and the vote share obtained by candidates associated with evangelical churches in the federal elections.
 I follow an IV approach, instrumenting the share of Pentecostals with SIL exposure.
 I find that Pentecostal growth has strong effects on political outcomes in municipalities where indigenous languages are spoken.
-Specifically, a 10 percentage point (p.p.) increase in the share of the Pentecostal population leads to a 13 p.p. increase in the vote share of candidates associated with Evangelical congregations and a 2 p.p. increase in the vote share obtained by far-right candidates.
+Specifically, a 10 percentage point (p.p.) increase in the share of the Pentecostal population, approximately the mean increase from 1990 to 2010, results in a 13 p.p. increase in the vote share of candidates associated with evangelical congregations and a 2 p.p. increase in the vote share of far-right candidates.
 This result is based on the assumption that SIL exposure affects political outcomes exclusively through its influence on Pentecostal affiliations.
 Consistent with this, SIL exposure does not have a significant effect on different socioeconomic outcomes, such as urban population share, agricultural employment, literacy rates, or school attendance.
 This aligns with the fact that SIL is not allowed to establish schools, and according to the 2010 Brazilian census, the indigenous population is predominantly bilingual, with 78.5% being literate.

 Next, I analyze the extent to which Pentecostal growth driven by exposure to SIL contributed to Bolsonaro's electoral success.
-While Datafolha's survey indicates that nearly 70% of Evangelicals voted for Bolsonaro in Brazil's 2018 presidential election, this correlation may be influenced by underlying population characteristics.
+While survey evidence indicates that nearly 70% of evangelicals voted for Bolsonaro in Brazil's 2018 presidential election, this correlation may be influenced by underlying population characteristics.
 Due to the lack of comparable candidates in previous elections and the absence of Census data beyond 2010, a panel data approach is not feasible.
-Instead, this analysis employs a cross-sectional strategy to assess the impact of Pentecostal growth driven by the increase in SIL exposure from 1990 to 2010 on Bolsonaro's vote share across municipalities.
+Instead, this analysis employs a cross-sectional approach to assess the impact of Pentecostal growth, driven by the increase in SIL exposure, on Bolsonaro's vote share across municipalities.
 The results suggest that Bolsonaro received around 9.8 p.p. more votes in municipalities that experienced a one standard deviation larger increase in the share of the Pentecostal population.